 Ashley Goddard, PE Project Engineer

 “My start at the Raleigh office has been above and beyond what I expected from my first engineering job.
 Everyone has gone out of their way to make me feel welcome and I feel that McGill values its employees.
-The projects I’ve worked on as part of the Water Resources team have given me a chance to learn new skills in a hands-on way and make me feel like we are having a positive impact on the communities we serve.”
+The projects I’ve worked on as part of the water resources team give me a chance to learn new skills in a hands-on way and make me feel like we are having a positive impact on the communities we serve.”

 Caroline Heathcoat, EI Engineering Associate